dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         match any record with the right shape and then delegate to its field subpatterns to ensure that the fields match.*

-*   **Extractor**:
+*   **Object**:

-    1. Resolve the extractor name to a type `X`.
+    1. Resolve the object name to a type `X`.
 It is a compile-time error if the name does not refer to a type.
 Apply downwards inference from `M` to infer type arguments for `X` if needed.

     2. For each field subpattern of `p`, with name `n` and subpattern `f`: